merurio/Manga_reader/README.markdown

 ## Features
 - Search for manga by name and select from similar titles.
 - Browse and select chapters from a dropdown.
-- Read manga pages with Previous/Next navigation and a Next Chapter button.
 - View related GIFs scraped from Tenor.
 - Play random famous songs via YouTube embed.
 - Displays a random Japanese greeting for a cultural touch.